Dynamical Tidal Response of Schwarzschild Black Holes: Dynamical Love numbers

 The dynamics of perturbations of Schwarzschild black holes in general relativity is described by the Regge--Wheeler~\cite{Regge:1957td} and Zerilli~\cite{Zerilli:1970wzz} equations.
 Similar to the Schwarzschild Klein--Gordon equation for a massless scalar, both the Regge--Wheeler and Zerilli equations feature an irregular singular point at $r=\infty$, and can be recast into the standard form of the confluent Heun equation.\footnote{In the way it is commonly written down \cite{Zerilli:1970wzz} (see eq.~\eqref{eq:ddimZeq} with $D=4$), the Zerilli equation exhibits an additional regular singular point at a negative value of $r$.
 This singularity can, however, be eliminated through a suitable field redefinition.
 Indeed, it is well known that the Zerilli equation can be mapped to the Regge--Wheeler equation via the Chandrasekhar transformation~\cite{10.2307/78902,1975RSPSA.343..289C,Chandrasekhar:1985kt}.} For the boundary value problem of interest here---where the field asymptotically approaches a tidal-field profile at large distances---small-frequency corrections to the static solution have been computed using a range of semi-analytical techniques, approximation schemes, and symmetry arguments (see, e.g.~\cite{Chakrabarti:2013lua,Poisson:2020vap,Charalambous:2021mea,Creci:2021rkz,Bonelli:2021uvf,Saketh:2023bul,Perry:2023wmm,Chakraborty:2023zed,Pitre:2023xsr,Katagiri:2024wbg,DeLuca:2024ufn,Bhatt:2024yyz,Bhatt:2024rpx,HegadeKR:2024agt,Chakraborty:2025wvs}).

 We first construct perturbative-in-frequency solutions to the Regge--Wheeler and Zerilli equations, paralleling the scalar analysis of Section~\ref{sec:scalar} (see also~\cite{Katagiri:2024wbg,Chakraborty:2025wvs} for related treatments).
-We then match these solutions to the worldline EFT in dimensional regularization, and explicitly compute the dynamical Love number coefficients, including, for the first time, the finite scheme-dependent terms.
+We then match these solutions to the worldline EFT in dimensional regularization, which allows us to explicitly compute the dynamical Love number coefficients, including, for the first time, the finite scheme-dependent terms.